codingk8/markdown_Memo/markdown_nodeSchool.md

 Add HTML as the first-level heading.

-Below, use HTML for centering this text:

-     HTML in Markdown
+Below, use HTML for centering this text: HTML in Markdown

 Verify your solution.

-## Ma solution
+## My solution

         # HTML
         <p align="center">HTML in Markdown</p>

 ## Here's the official solution in case you want to compare notes:

+The result:

 # HTML
 <p align="center">HTML in Markdown</p>

-        ```plain
+The Markdown:

       # HTML
       <p align="center">HTML in Markdown</p>
-        ```

 ## Works!

-You can use HTML for creating anything you want: definition lists, embedding posts from social networks, embedding videos from YouTube, etc.
+You can use HTML for creating anything you want: definition lists, embedding posts from social networks, embedding videos from YouTube, etc...
 Just type HTML tags right in your Markdown document and see how it works.

 In the next exercise we will take a look at GFM in Markdown.